 Full Sun, Partial Shade

-All of our Clematis are grown right here at our nursery in north Georgia.
+All of our vines are grown right here at our nursery in north Georgia.
 Most plants are grown from cuttings, not seed (except where noted), and none are grafted.
 This assures that you will get a healthy plant that is true to name.

 Each plant will be fully rooted in a true quart size pot with a label and 18" stake as pictured.
 When your plants arrive, you'll find them packed carefully with natural materials and individually wrapped.
 The stake is used to protect the plant in transit and may be removed when planting.